When To Apply For College: Complete Timeline

 "I'm Graduating High School Early"

-There are rare advanced students who earn enough credits, perhaps from courses at a local community college or online, to graduate high school early and go straight into college at a young age.
+Some students who earn enough credits, perhaps from courses at a local community college or online, are able to graduate high school early and go straight into college at a young age.

 These students push their timeline earlier by a year or two, taking the SAT or ACT as freshmen or sophomores, and gathering all their documents early.
 If this sounds like you, you'll probably want to work closely with your counselors, administrators, and teachers to make sure they agree with your choice.